-Another body found on alleged killer's property
+Third body found on alleged killer's property

 Story highlights

-- Todd Kohlhepp has now been charged with four counts of murder in a 2003 quadruple homicide, court papers say

-- Another body has been found on Kohlhepp's property, authorities say
+- Three bodies have been found on real estate agent Todd Kohlhepp's property

-(CNN)The case against an alleged South Carolina man accused last week of a kidnapping has quickly expanded into a multiple murder investigation.

-Todd Kohlhepp, a 45-year-old realtor from near Spartanburg, now faces charges for the 2003 murders of four people killed at a motorcycle shop in Chesnee, South Carolina, according to court records.
-Spartanburg County Sheriff Chuck Wright said Kohlhepp confessed to the killings after being charged with the brutal kidnapping a woman found on his farm.
+- WSPA: Investigators are checking multiple properties he's owned inside and outside South Carolina

+(CNN)Authorities have found a third body on the property of Todd Kohlhepp, the South Carolina real estate agent accused of murder and kidnapping.

 Kidnapping cracks open cold cases

-Once authorities took Kohlhepp into custody, they learned new details about additional killings that had previously been unsolved.
+After his arrest, Kohlhepp pointed investigators to areas on his property where he said two bodies were buried, authorities said.

+The search took an unexpected turn when Kohlhepp allegedly confessed to killings that took place 13 years ago at a motorcycle shop in Chesnee, about 15 miles north of Spartanburg.

-Kohlhepp has told detectives details only the killer would have known about the homicides at Superbike Motorsports in Chesnee, South Carolina, according to authorities.
+Kohlhepp told detectives details that only the killer would have known about the homicides at Superbike Motorsports, authorities said.

-The motorcycle shop, near the North Carolina border, is located more than 30 miles away from Kohlhepp's farm.

-The victims -- business owner Scott Ponder, his mother Beverly Guy, service manager Brian Lucas and employee Chris Sherbert -- were found fatally shot inside the shop on November 6, 2003, CNN-affiliate WYFF News 4 reported.
+Business owner Scott Ponder, his mother Beverly Guy, service manager Brian Lucas and employee Chris Sherbert -- were found fatally shot inside the shop on November 6, 2003, CNN affiliate WYFF News 4 reported.

 Ponder's widow, Melissa Ponder, told WYFF: "I'm sad, relieved, in shock."